 About Me/Sobre mí

 Before opening my studio, I started Youth Art Coach — a small online space where I began finding my path as both an artist and an entrepreneur.
 It was there that I started to see how my love for art, education, and mentorship could come together as one.
-That season became the foundation for Colores de Napa Valley Studio — a place where creativity, language, and community could grow side by side.

 Opening my first art studio in the same community where I once went to school is a full-circle moment for me.
-Colores de Napa Valley Studio is part of the 100 Coombs Art Collective, a vibrant group of studios in Napa’s Tannery Bend district where artists create, collaborate, and inspire one another.

 At Colores de Napa, we mix more than paint — we mix stories, traditions, and dreams.
 From fall leaves to Día de Muertos, from poppies to butterflies, our workshops celebrate the colors that make Napa Valley — and each young artist — unique.